 Supplements for Digestion: A Guide

-Now that you have a broad understanding of the digestive process, let’s look at products which could help enhance digestion itself.
+Now that you have a broad understanding of the digestive process, let’s look at products which could help to restore digestion and ease discomfort.

 Bacteria living in the gastrointestinal tract – usually referred to as gut flora – help with digestion.
 They do so by ensuring proper food breakdown, manufacturing vitamins and preventing other microbes from infecting the GI tract.

-Incidentally, the probiotic strains in Progurt are L. acidophilus, L. bifidus and S. thermophilus.
+Incidentally, the key probiotic strains in Progurt are L. acidophilus, L. bifidus and S. thermophilus.